Adding Controls to Office Documents at Run Time

 Windows Forms controls cannot be programmatically added to protected documents.
 If you programmatically unprotect a Word document or Excel worksheet to add a control, you must write additional code to remove the control's ActiveX wrapper when the document is closed.
 The control's ActiveX wrapper is not automatically deleted from protected documents.

-If you want to add a System.Windows.Forms.Control that is not supported by the available helper methods (for example, a custom user control), use the following methods:
+If you want to add a System.Windows.Forms.Control that is not supported by the available helper methods, such as a custom user control, use the following methods:

 To add the control, pass the System.Windows.Forms.Control, a location for the control, and a name that uniquely identifies the control to the AddControl method.
-For Excel, this method returns an OLEObject.
-For Word, this method returns an OLEControl.
-These objects define how the control interacts with the worksheet or document.
+The AddControl method returns an object that defines how the control interacts with the worksheet or document.
+The AddControl method returns a Microsoft.Office.Tools.Excel.ControlSite (for Excel) or a Microsoft.Office.Tools.Word.ControlSite object (for Word).

-The following code example demonstrates how to use the AddControl(Control, Range, String) method to dynamically add a custom user control to a worksheet.
+The following code example demonstrates how to use the AddControl(Control, Range, String) method to dynamically add a custom user control to a worksheet in a document-level Excel project.
 In this example, the user control is named UserControl1, and the Range is named range1.
-This example assumes that it is being run from one of the Sheetn classes in a document-level project for Excel.
+To use this example, run it from a Sheetn class in the project.

 After using one of the AddControl methods to add a control to a worksheet or document, you now have two different control objects: